giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

   sourceRefNamespace: preconditions not met
 ```

-Due to extra security policies enforced by Kyverno, setting `.spec.serviceAccountName` for `Kustomization`/`HelmRelease` resources in our Management Clusters is mandatory.
+Due to extra security policies enforced by `Kyverno`, setting `.spec.serviceAccountName` for `Kustomization`/`HelmRelease` resources in our management clusters is mandatory.
 Usually, you will want to use `serviceAccountName: "automation"`.

-## Creating your repositorystructure
+## Creating your repository structure

 Whilst a GitOps repository can have any arbitrary layout, which provides flexibility in adapting the repository to your own infrastructure, at Giant Swarm we recommend a clear hierarchical structure which provides a number of advantages:

-- The general layout of the repository closely mirrors the infrastructure defined within Giant Swarm.
+- The general layout of the repository mirrors the infrastructure defined within Giant Swarm.
-- It's easy to locate resources and know what they are and where they are deployed.
+- It's easy to locate resources and know what they're and where they're deployed.
 - Our engineers are familiar with the layout which saves time during support requests.

 The recommended structure (simplified) is: